Ford Rotunda

-The Ford Rotunda was a tourist attraction that was originally located on the South Side of Chicago, Illinois, and later was relocated to Dearborn, Michigan.
-At one point in the mid-20th century, it was the fifth most popular tourist destination in the United States.
-The futuristic structure received more visits in the 1950s than did the Statue of Liberty.
-The Rotunda was built for the 1933 World’s Fair—“A Century of Progress International Exposition”—in Chicago.
+The Ford Rotunda was a tourist attraction that was originally on the South Side of Chicago, Illinois, and later was relocated to Dearborn, Michigan.
+It was among the most popular tourist destinations in the United States, receiving more visits in the 1950s than the Statue of Liberty.
+It was destroyed by a fire on November 9, 1962.

+The Rotunda was built for the 1934 World’s Fair in Chicago.
 After the World’s Fair, the Rotunda was dismantled and rebuilt in Dearborn, serving as the visitor center for what was then the equivalent of Ford Motor Company’s world headquarters.
 Albert Kahn, who designed the Rotunda for Ford’s exposition at the World’s Fair, was also called upon to update the design for its new purpose.
-Its ultramodern design, elaborate shows, and spectacular Christmas displays contributed to the Rotunda’s extreme popularity among tourists during its existence.
-The Rotunda was destroyed on Friday, November 9, 1962, by a fire.

 1933–1934 Chicago World’s Fair

 The Ford Rotunda (also referred to as the Ford Pavilion, and the Ford Exposition Building) was built by the Ford Motor Company for the Century of Progress International Exposition (the Chicago World's Fair) held in 1933 and 1934 to house installations depicting man’s developments in transportation.
 The Rotunda was situated within 12 acre of the Lake Michigan shoreline on the South Side of Chicago, where Burnham Park is now.
 Ford did not participate in the 1933 World's Fair.
 This building was constructed for the 1934 World's Fair.